-The goals that HEIRLOOM is committed to achieving though this plan and our vision include:
+The goals that Heirloom is committed to achieving though this plan and our vision include:

-- 1. Make the HEIRLOOM workplace and management team as diverse as possible to include qualified employees with no regard to race, gender, age, disability, religion, sexual orientation, or any other non-merit factor.
-Our goal is to have the following workforce demographic: - 50% female. - 20% will be a minority, veteran, persons with a disability or persons of all gender identities and sexual orientations. - 2.
-Make the HEIRLOOM workplace a safe, accepting, respectful, welcoming, comfortable and supportive place to work. - 3.
+1. Make the Heirloom workplace and management team as diverse as possible to include qualified employees with no regard to race, gender, age, disability, religion, sexual orientation, or any other non-merit factor.
+Our goal is to have the following workforce demographic:

+- 50% female. - 20% will be a minority, veteran, persons with a disability or persons who are LGBTQ or identify as a non-normative sexual identity. - 2.
+Make the Heirloom workplace a safe, accepting, respectful, welcoming, comfortable and supportive place to work.
+Our Goal is to have a 75% retention rate among all employees and a 90% job satisfaction rate. - 3.
 Include as our suppliers, contractors and wholesale partners businesses owned by individuals defined in the Plan Populations.
+Our goal is to have 20% of our suppliers, contractors and wholesale partners meet these criteria.